-If the secretary of state determines that the application contains the information required and that the information is correct, he-the secretary shall cancel the certificate of dissolution and prepare an original and one copy of a certificate of reinstatement that recites his-that determination and the effective date of reinstatement, file the original of the certificate, and serve the copy on the cooperative-under § 47-15-22.
+If the secretary of state determines that the application contains the information required and that the information is correct, the secretary shall cancel the certificate of dissolution and prepare an original and one copy of a certificate of reinstatement that recites that determination and the effective date of reinstatement, file the original of the certificate, and serve the copy on the cooperative.
 When the reinstatement is effective, it relates back to and takes effect as of the effective date of the administrative dissolution and the cooperative resumes carrying on its business as if the administrative dissolution had never occurred.